Table of Contents

 - Blindness in both eyes along with the loss or loss of use of a leg

 - Certain severe burns

-- The loss, or loss of use, of one lower extremity (foot or leg) after Sept.
-11, 2001, which inhibits balance or walking without the help of braces, crutches, canes, or a wheelchair
+- The loss or loss of use of one lower extremity (foot or leg) after Sept.
+11, 2001, that inhibits balance or walking without the help of braces, crutches, canes or a wheelchair

-It is important to note a cap on the number of SAH recipients; therefore, only 30 veterans and servicemembers can qualify each fiscal year for this grant.
+Note: There is a cap on the number of SAH recipients.
+Only 30 veterans and service members can qualify each fiscal year for this grant.

 Here is a video overview:

 Special Home Adaptation Grant

 The Special Home Adaptation grant also provides funding for veterans with service-connected disabilities; however, the overall funding amount is lower, and the qualifying disabilities are different than the Specially Adapted Housing grant.
 Just like its SAH sister-grant, the SHA grant is intended for veterans who will use the funding to buy, build, or make alterations to their permanent homes.